-Only your health care provider can prescribe antibiotics.
-So talk to your health care provider if you think you might need them.
+Only your doctor can prescribe antibiotics.
+Talk to them if you think you might need them.

-Here are three things to remember when you are thinking about taking antibiotics:
+Here are three things to remember when you're thinking about taking antibiotics:

-Use antibiotics as prescribed.
-Take all the medicine prescribed for your illness on time as directed.
+Follow instructions carefully.
+Finish all the medicine your doctor asks you to take and stick to the schedule.
 If there are pills left when your treatment ends, don't save them "just in case" you might get sick later on.
-Safely discard any remaining pills.

 Don't share medicine.
-Don't give antibiotics to anyone else, and don't take someone else's antibiotic.
-All antibiotics are not the same.
-When you need one, it's important that you take the right antibiotic for your condition.
+Never give antibiotics to anyone else, and don't take someone else's drugs.
+They're not the same.
+When you need one, it's important that you take the right medicine for your condition.